 6. Christmas trees for small spaces can be bare

 Mural in photo: Central Park Covered in Snow

 You can include small Christmas trees in your home that are au-natural or in other words - no decorations.
 If you go all out at Christmas and even update your wallpaper to a removable Christmas mural, a few neatly placed trees are all you need for the perfect finishing touch.
 The wonderful aspect of small Christmas trees is how you can include more than one in your space without them taking up most of your room.
 This idea is particularly useful for your hallway or landing.

-There are no rules that say Christmas trees for small spaces need to be three-dimensional, which is why a festive tapestry is one of our favourite ideas!
+There are no rules that say Christmas trees for small spaces need to be three-dimensional, which is why a festive mural is one of our favourite ideas!
 You can still adorn your tapestry with decorations and lights to create a beautiful Christmas corner.
-This idea is well-suited for a small apartment, student dorm or small alcove.
+This idea is well-suited for a small apartment, student dorm or kids bedroom.